When I was just a foolish girl, I caught a fish.

-I soon learned the answer.
-The moment I tasted its flesh, my body changed.
+I would soon find out!
+The moment I put a piece of the fish in my mouth, my body changed.
 My head flattened; my hands were pressed to my sides.
 My eyes rolled oddly to the sides of my head, and I gasped for breath.
 When I couldn’t get any, I leaped out of the open window and landed in the river.

 The river carried me to the sea.
 Now I have met the Queen of the Fishes who lives in the depths.